Is your Himalayan salt lamp wet and you are not sure why?

 Why removing moisture from the air is a good thing.

-Although you might want to place your salt lamp on a saucer and dry is regularly to prevent any damage to furniture or the electrics, the fact that your Himalayan salt lamp is actually a good thing.
+Although you might want to place your salt lamp on a saucer and dry it regularly to prevent any damage to furniture or the electricity, the fact that your Himalayan salt lamp is leaking is actually a good thing.

-If the air in your home is particularly damp this can encourage the growth of mould which can, in turn, lead to infections and illness.
+If the air in your home is particularly damp this can encourage the growth of mold which can, in turn, lead to infections and illness.
 The likelihood is the majority of this water comes from breathing, cooking, and taking a bath or shower so there’s not a huge amount you can do about it other than turning on extractors where you can or getting a dehumidifier.
 When you have a leaking salt lamp it is taking excess moisture out of the room.

 However, if your lamp is constantly wet it won’t last as long so you might want to keep it away from particularly damp areas.